CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

                 +----------------+-------------------------------------------------------------+--------+----------------+----------------------------------+
                 | *dem_max*      | DEM generated with max function                             | str    |                | if use_epipolar_a_priori is True |
                 +----------------+-------------------------------------------------------------+--------+----------------+----------------------------------+

+            .. tab:: Epipolar resolutions

+                The `epipolar_resolutions` parameter is used to specify the number and resolution of Unit Pipeline runs.
+                Resolutions are set from the lowest to the highest, with 1 being the heighest possible.
+                A resolution of n means that one pixel from the downsampled image will be calculated using n² pixels from the full-res image.

+                For example, epipolar_resolutions = [16, 4, 2, 1] with an image of 2048x3072 will run the Unit Pipeline four times :

+                - First with a size of 128x192
+                - Then with a resolution of 512x768
+                - Then with a resolution of 1024x1536
+                - And a last time with a resolution of 2048x3072

+                Each run will provide an apriori on the height of the terrain at each position for the next run, resulting in a low computation time.

             .. tab:: Ground truth DSM